designstem/projects/algorithms/index.md

 -

-**Circles are just CRAZY!** Remember: All we are doing here is to repeat one simple circle and adjusting its radius, but the visual output can get very complex and interesting.
+**Circles are just CRAZY!** Remember: All we are doing here is to repeat a straightforward circle and to adjust its radius, but the visual output can get very complex and exciting.

 -